siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-njs-unit/usage.md

 ## Invoke the plug-in using REST call

-When using REST call to invoke the Njs-Unit plug-in, it must be a POST method and include the location of the DevOps Velocity quality data endpoint.
+When using REST call to invoke the Njs-Unit plug-in, it must be a POST method and include the location of the IBM DevOps Velocity quality data endpoint.

 The following request sample shows a REST call that you can copy and update as necessary.
 Key points about the snippet:

-  1. The URL points to the DevOps Velocity quality data endpoint.
-Update with the server location for your installation of DevOps Velocity.
+  1. The URL points to the IBM DevOps Velocity quality data endpoint.
+Update with the server location for your installation of IBM DevOps Velocity.

   2. The BODY of the call is multipart/form data.
 It includes information about the payload.